Regulations Concerning Off-Campus Organizations

 - Advertising material may not be distributed at TMCC without approval and inclusion of the following disclaimer:

 Note: The contents of this document do not reflect the opinions or endorsement by Truckee Meadows Community College; not printed or distributed at TMCC expense; delivery beyond drop-box level is optional.

-- Materials may be distributed only in the designated areas, the atrium or at scheduled meetings.
+- Materials may be distributed only in the designated areas.

 - Tables may be set up in authorized areas.
 Requests must be submitted to the Scheduling Office.
 Tables may not be scheduled for periods longer than one week at a time.
 These tables and the distribution of materials must not obstruct or delay traffic.
 Organizations distributing materials will be asked to keep noise at a level that does not interfere with or interrupt classroom instruction.

 - Tables must be staffed at all times and a placard identifying the organization must be displayed.
 Vendors may not wander from the reserved space and/or actively solicit customers.